SCIM

 We store the userName, firstName, lastName, email, and an auto-generated ID.

 For security (and for configuring Okta), we add functionality to validate tokens to ensure that only authenticated requests can access the endpoints and modify the data.
+The authentication process uses an access token, which is required for API authentication between Okta and the app.
 There’s also a token-gen.py file that generates a dummy token you can store as an environment variable and in the token.
 It’s understood that this shouldn’t be done for a production setup.

 SCIM_TOKEN = os.environ.get('SCIM_TOKEN', 'your-secret-token-here') # Use the token-gen.py def requires_token_auth(f): @wraps(f) def decorated(*args, **kwargs): auth_header = request.headers.get('Authorization') if not auth_header or not auth_header.startswith('Bearer '): return jsonify({"error": "Invalid or missing token"}), 401 token = auth_header.split(' ')[1] if token != SCIM_TOKEN: return jsonify({"error": "Invalid token"}), 401 return f(*args, **kwargs) return decorated